-Clinical validation of molecular prostate cancer markers are central topics of Dr. Schlomm’s research.
+Clinical validation of molecular markers are central topics of Dr. Schlomm’s research.
 In 2003, he established a prostate cancer biobank at the UKE, now consisting of over 20 000 prostate cancer samples, ready to use for molecular diagnostics.
-Together with Guido Sauter´s group, Dr. Schlomm developed a prostate cancer TMA including over 17 000 fully annotated prostate cancers.
+Together with Guido Sauter's group, Dr. Schlomm developed a prostate cancer TMA including over 17.000 fully annotated prostate cancers.
 Currently, he is expanding this platform towards other cancer entities in Berlin.
 At present, he is the clinical coordinator of the German ICGC (International Cancer Genome Consortium) and the TCGA (The Cancer Genome Atlas) prostate cancer genome sequencing projects.